AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

     The `keyupdelay` is only available if `keyupdelay_inactivity` is configured to a non 0 value.

 !!!note "Truncated Audio"
-    Durring the keyupdelay, audio is not repeated and will be truncated.
+    During the keyupdelay, audio is not repeated and will be truncated.

 ### unlinkedct=
 This option selects the courtesy tone to be used when the system has no remote nodes connected and is operating as a standalone repeater.